Gaza Humanitarian Foundation: Operations

-Three GHF distribution sites are in Rafah, in areas where the IDF has issued evacuation warnings, and one is in Gaza City.
-As of 29 May 2025, no distribution sites have been built north of the Netzarim Corridor.
+Three GHF distribution sites were in Rafah, in areas where the IDF had issued evacuation warnings, and one is in Gaza City.
+As of 29 May 2025, no distribution sites had been built north of the Netzarim Corridor.
 In July 2025, GHF said that it had created separate lanes for women and children and was increasing programs for direct aid delivery to communities.
 On 6 August 2025, U.S. ambassador to Israel Mike Huckabee announced plans to "scale up" the number of distribution sites from four to sixteen and begin to operate them 24 hours a day.

-The facilities are secured by American contractors and monitored by the Israel Defense Forces (IDF) from a distance.
+The facilities were secured by American contractors and monitored by the Israel Defense Forces (IDF) from a distance.

-The assistance primarily consists of boxes of food.
+The assistance primarily consisted of boxes of food.
 Israeli authorities said that the aid included flour, baby food, and medical supplies.
 A 13 June report on Devex said that GHF boxes do not provide fuel, water, sanitation, shelter, or health care.
 Palestinians interviewed by Middle East Eye described the boxes provided by the GHF as inadequate, saying that the boxes did not contain supplies such as bottled water, cooking fuel, medicines, blankets, baby formula, or baby food.
-The BBC reported that GHF boxes primarily contain dry foods that require fuel and water to cook, despite Gaza undergoing a water crisis, and some ready-to-eat foods.
-The GHF says that each box contains 42,500 calories, and feeds 5.5 people for 3.5 days.
-Sources interviewed by the BBC said that the boxes lack nutrients such as calcium, zinc, and iron, and would lead to an increased risk of anemia and scurvy.
+The BBC reported that GHF boxes primarily contained dry foods that required fuel and water to cook, despite Gaza undergoing a water crisis, and some ready-to-eat foods.
+The GHF said that each box contained 42,500 calories, and would feed 5.5 people for 3.5 days.
+Sources interviewed by the BBC said that the boxes lacked nutrients such as calcium, zinc, and iron, and could lead to an increased risk of anemia and scurvy.

 By the end of its first day of operations, GHF reported that it had distributed 8,000 food boxes, estimated to feed 44,000 people for half a week — covering about 2% of Gaza's population.
 On 12 June, it reported a daily distribution of 2.6 million meals, the highest daily output since the start of its operations.
 GHF originally calculated meals to contain 1,750 Cal, and this calculation was raised to 2,500 Cal in June; the World Health Organization, UNICEF, and World Food Programme set a standard of 2,100 Cal per day in emergency situations.
 Alex de Waal estimates that the GHF's distribution work covers less than half of Gaza's nutrition needs.